HPENetworking/topology/2_0_0_plan.rst

 #.
 Separate the ``SZN`` parser
 #.
 Add support for attribute injection in ports and links also.
 #.
 Add methods to nodes that are analogous to ``pre_build`` and ``post_build``.
+#.
+Evaluate the possibility of a uniform I/O interface in the nodes.